RanjanParida/CourseraHARAnalysis/README.md

 ## CodeBook.md
-provides the details of the complete analysis including the context and data definitions
+provides the details of the complete analysis including the context and data definitions.
+The transformation rules have been detailed in the last section of the CodeBook.

 ## tidyData.txt
 is the final dataset generated after the analysis